We updated this notice to include additional details on submitting telehealth claims.

 We will continue to follow applicable state and federal requirements.

 The provider submitting the claim is responsible for accurately coding the service performed.
 Submit claims for medically necessary services delivered via telehealth with the appropriate modifiers (95, GT, GQ, G0) and Place of Service (POS) 02.
-If a claim is submitted using a telehealth code, no modifiers are necessary.
-Only codes that are not traditional telehealth codes require a modifier.

 - 95 – synchronous telemedicine (two-way live audio visual)